awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-view-controls.md

 ## Information on the standard details page<a name="standard-details-overview"></a>

 At the top of the details page is the overall score for the standard\.
-The overall score is the percentage of passed controls relative to the number of enabled controls that have data\.
-Security Hub updates the overall score every 24 hours\.
+The score is the percentage of passed controls relative to the number of enabled controls for the standard that have data\.
+Security Hub typically generates the initial security score within 30 minutes after the standard status is `READY`\.
+After that, Security Hub updates the score every 24 hours\.
 A timestamp indicates when the score was most recently updated\.
 See [Determining the security score for a security standard](standards-security-score.md)\.

+**Note**
+It can take up to 24 hours for initial security scores to be generated in the China Regions and AWS GovCloud \(US\) Region\.

 Next to the overall score is a chart that summarizes the control statuses\.
 The chart shows the percentage of failed and passed controls\.
 When you pause on the chart, the pop\-up displays the following:
 + The number of failed controls for each severity